krito-and-the-stoker/americas/concepts/Physical Goods.md

 - dye (made from trees in Brazil) (probably not necessary)
 - salt (for meat and fish conservation, probably not necessary)

+## Idea
+We want to tell the story, that tools, guns and horses (or animals in general) make a huge technological difference for the settlers. early settlements rely on their availablility and often fail when they run out of stock.
+- tools will increase the efficiency of farming, mining, fishing, woodcutting
+- guns will increase the efficiency of hunting
+- horses/livestock will increase the efficiency of farming, mining, hunting and woodcutting
+- guns will arm the colonies militia, giving a significant edge in fights against natives The usage of tools, guns and horses in normal production should not be high, but constant.
+They will remind the dependency on the motherland and the home market before an industry for tools and guns has been built in the new world.
+Once, a colony is out of these goods, the production bonuses they yield will vanish, hurting the economy severely.

+At this point it is not clear how we would make this into a concrete concept.